A Golden Crown: In Vaes Dothrak

-Daenerys is left unscathed after taking one of her dragon eggs from the fire.
-She undergoes a ritual with the Dosh Khaleen, eating a stallion's raw heart and proclaiming her unborn son will be the Khal to unite the entire world as one khalasar, and names him Rhaego, for Drogo and her brother Rhaegar, killed by Robert.
-Viserys, angry at his sister's growing popularity among the Dothraki, tries to steal Daenerys' dragon eggs to fund a new army, but is confronted and stopped by Jorah.
+Daenerys Targaryen is left unscathed after taking one of her dragon eggs from the fire.
+She undergoes a ritual with the Dosh Khaleen, eating a stallion's raw heart and proclaiming her unborn son will be the prophesied khal who unites the world as one khalasar.
+She names him Rhaego for Khal Drogo and her deceased brother, Rhaegar Targaryen, killed by Robert.
+Viserys, angry at his sister's growing popularity among the Dothraki, tries to steal Daenerys's dragon eggs to fund a new army; he is confronted and stopped by Jorah Mormont.

 A drunken Viserys threatens his sister at swordpoint, and Drogo agrees to give him the "golden crown" he desires; as his bloodriders restrain Viserys, Drogo pours molten gold on his head.
-Watching her brother burn to death while he begs for her to not let them kill him, Daenerys coldly remarks, "He was no dragon.
-Fire cannot kill a dragon".
+Watching her brother burn to death while he begs for her not to let them kill him, Daenerys coldly remarks, "He was no dragon.
+Fire cannot kill a dragon."